robclewley/fovea/README.md

 The overall design of _diagnosticGUI_ emphasizes features general to any application, while giving the user the flexibility to patch in their own extensions.
 Another example is the _key\_on()_ method, which defines hotkeys and connects each to a callback (such as _mouse\_event\_snap()_ in _diagnosticGUI_ and _RectangleSelector_ in matplotlib).
 Some of these key commands tie into functions defined in the user's application. _diagnosticGUI.assign_user_func()_ takes a callable, such as a function created by the user, and stores this as an attribute of the GUI.
 This callable (user_func) will then be used by _mouse\_event\_user\_function()_ connected in _key\_on()_.

-Although the actions of _plotter2D_ are largely intended to take place within the context of a GUI object, in advanced applications it may be necessary to set properties and give commands to the plotter directly.
-Currently, **layers** are implemented as a struct (layer_struct) whose fields are the layer's attributes (e.g. data, style, axes_obj) is an instance of _plotter2D_.
-Any of these properties can be set with _plotter2D.set_layer()_, which along with _add_layer()_, provide the user (at the command line or in user-functions) direct control over how data are displayed and managed in a GUI's subplots.
+Although the actions of _Plotter_ are largely intended to take place within the context of a GUI object, in advanced applications it may be necessary to set properties and give commands to the plotter directly.
+Currently, **layers** are implemented as a struct (layer_struct) whose fields are the layer's attributes (e.g. data, style, axes_obj) is an instance of _Plotter_.
+Any of these properties can be set with _Plotter.set_layer()_, which along with _add_layer()_, provide the user (at the command line or in user-functions) direct control over how data are displayed and managed in a GUI's subplots.

 To curtail excessive calls to the plotter within the user's application, a number of wrapper methods and convenience functions have been defined for diagnosticGUI.
 The previous example for setting up a Fovea scenario can be simplified using these methods as follows: